tonybruce/Traffic-Verbs-Testing-and-T-Shirts/PITCHME.md

 **HTTP Verbs/Methods**: HTTP defines methods (sometimes referred to as verbs) to indicate the desired action to be performed on the identified resource.
 What this resource represents, whether pre-existing data or data that is generated dynamically, depends on the implementation of the server

 ---
-**HTTP Status Codes**: are used to convey the results of a request, for example 200 (OK) generally means the request was carried out successfully

----

 **HTTP Headers:** carry information such as information about the client browser, the requested page, the server and etc